-Along the way the travelers admired the springtime flowers and listened to the carols of the birds.
+Along the way, the travelers admired the springtime flowers and listened to the sweet sounds of the birds.
 The people often sang songs together as they walked along.
-When they came to places where God had worked miracles or where battles had been fought, or where angels had appeared to men, they told the children what had happened at this place long ago.
-Don’t you wish you could have been there with Jesus to hear these wonderful stories?
+When they came to places where God had worked miracles or where battles had been fought or where angels had appeared to men, they told the children what had happened at that place long ago.
+Don’t you wish you could have been there with Jesus to hear those wonderful stories?

 Finally, they came to the top of the last hill.
 They could see Jerusalem with its beautiful white temple gleaming in the sunshine.
 Everyone started singing and shouting for joy.
 Their long journey was ended.